blurfquarf/covidMatthieuLucasMaxou/Readme.md

 Day is set to 2 minutes, 1 hour is 5 seconds!
 Uninformed users get sent to registrar only when they've been set uninformed for atleast a day!
+Old usertokens are flushed when a day passes.
 QR-code has to be copied correctly from catering terminal (no extra spaces).
 BTW-numbers should be unique!